aws-solutions-library-samples/guidance-for-bioinformatics-workflow-development-using-devops-on-aws/README.md

         During deployment, the following resources are created for each workflow listed in `context.workflows`:
         - An AWS CodeBuild project to build workflow artifacts like containers
-        - An AWS CodeBuild project to deploy the workflow and artifacts to testing and production environments.
+        - An AWS CodeBuild project to deploy the workflow to AWS HealthOmics and artifacts to testing and production environments.
+        - An AWS Step Functions state machine to orchestrate an AWS HealthOmics workflow test with pre-configured test data.
         - An AWS CodePipeline pipeline to coordinate testing and deployment of the workflow

         The CodePipeline pipeline references a AWS CodeCommit repository by name, and will be triggered to run with any commited changes to the `main` branch therein.
 If this repository does not exist, you need to create it.